Paul Dacre: Later career

 On 6 June 2018, it was announced that Dacre's period as editor of the Daily Mail would end in time for his 70th birthday in November 2018.
 At the beginning of October 2018, he would take up a new role as chairman of Associated Newspapers, which is part of the holding company DMGT (Daily Mail & General Trust).
 He has been editor-in-chief of Associated Newspapers since 1998 and would retain that title; he would, however, be giving up his seat on the board of the holding company "prior to the end of the financial year".
-In 2019, it was announced that Dacre will front a Channel 4 documentary called The World According to Paul Dacre, that will share "his unique insights into the events and people who defined the front page of his newspaper".
-The documentary is set to be released in early 2021.
+In 2019, it was announced that Dacre would front a Channel 4 documentary called The World According to Paul Dacre, that would share "his unique insights into the events and people who defined the front page of his newspaper".
+The documentary was set to be released in early 2021.

 The editor of The Mail on Sunday, Geordie Greig, was appointed to succeed Dacre the following day.
 Greig's appointment was reported as being a way of "detoxifying" the paper, and there was speculation its support for leaving the European Union might be toned down.
 Dacre wrote the following week's "Diary" column for The Spectator in which he insisted: "Support for Brexit is in the DNA of both the Daily Mail and, more pertinently, its readers.
 Any move to reverse this would be editorial and commercial suicide".

 The end of Dacre's role as chairman of the PCC's Editors' Code of Practice Committee (which began in April 2008) was announced at the beginning of December 2016.

 Dacre was a member of the Press Complaints Commission (PCC) from 1999 to 2008.
 He left the PCC in order to become chairman of the PCC's editors' code of practice committee from April 2008.
 His departure from the post was announced in early December 2016.
 In the British Press Awards, organised by the Society of Editors, Dacre's Daily Mail won the "Newspaper of the Year" category on six occasions, twice as often as any other title.
 In November 2021, Dacre resigned as chairman and editor-in-chief of Associated Newspapers.
 Three weeks after his resignation, he rejoined the company as editor-in-chief of DMG Media, having withdrawn his candidature to become the chairman of the UK's media regulator Ofcom.